Should the Bible Be Interpreted Literally?

 everything in the Bible must be absolutely, literally, scientifically and historically

 true.
 Anything less would be unworthy of God.
-According to this view, the Bible,
+In other words, the Bible

 in all its detail, is inerrant on matters of history and science, as well as doctrine.